MikiWojak/todo-laravel/README.md

 php artisan passport:install
 # 'Client ID' and 'Client secret' of the 'Password grant client' will be used further
 # The credentials are also in the database in the table 'oauth_clients'

+# For both apache2 and nginx
+# Change credentials for directories: storage and bootstrap/cache and both their subdirectories and files
+suco chmod -R 777 storage bootstrap/cache
 ```

 - Open again the __.env__ file and edit consts: